 Solar Cells

 Solar cells are the fundamental components of photovoltaic (PV) modules.
-These semiconductor devices harness the power of sunlight and convert it directly into electricity through the photovoltaic effect.
+These semiconductor devices harness the power of sunlight and converts sunlight directly into electricity through the photovoltaic effect.
 When light energy strikes a solar cell, it excites electrons within the cell’s materials, causing them to flow and generate an electric current.
 Solar cells are typically made from silicon, with various dopants and treatments applied to optimize their efficiency.
 By connecting multiple solar cells together in series and parallel configurations, PV module manufacturers create larger, more powerful units capable of producing significant amounts of clean, renewable energy for a wide range of applications.

 Module Construction